cozy/cozy-emails/README.md

+This repository was part of CozyV2 which has been deprecated.
+[Read more](https://blog.cozycloud.cc/post/2016/11/21/On-the-road-to-Cozy-version-3).

+---

 # [Cozy](http://cozy.io) Emails

 Cozy Emails lets you read and write your emails from your Cozy.
 The project is about to start, here are the main features we want to have: